What is an accredited marshal?

 Benefits of being an accredited marshal

-As a thank you for your time, support and hard work we give all accredited marshals free British Cycling Bronze membership.
-This membership which will give you exclusive benefits such as discounts at cycling stores, pre-sale and discounted tickets for major UK cycling events and a weekly newsletter with exclusive offers, news and top tips.
+Free British Cycling Bronze membership which will give you exclusive benefits such as discounts at cycling stores, pre-sale and discounted tickets for major UK cycling events and a weekly newsletter with exclusive offers, news and top tips.

-Upon successful completion of your first five races, and the submission of your logbook, you will have completed your training and will be awarded your certificate.
-You will also receive specific British Cycling accredited marshal clothing free of charge; this includes an accredited marshal polo shirt and a waterproof jacket.
+Upon successful completion of your first five races and the submission of your training logbook, you will have completed your training and will be awarded your certificate.
+You will also receive British Cycling accredited marshal clothing free of charge; this includes an accredited marshal polo shirt and a waterproof jacket.

 In the first instance please contact your regional events officer

 Write to us at: Officials Education, British Cycling, Stuart Street, Manchester, M11 4DQ